Common Data Environment

 - encourage the digital transformation of the construction sector

-To create your own unique source of truth, CDE or CDN?
+To create your own unique source of truth and ensure interoperability, CDE or CDN?

 If the official term of collaborative technology is indeed CDE (Common Data Environment), Cooperlink is designed on the basis of a "network" approach, a Common Data Network (CDN) which makes it possible to link companies and their tools in a universal workspace that meets everyone's needs.